 German Pupil Courses

 The German Pupil Courses are two-week courses in Germany for UK pupils studying German.
-There are three courses every summer for 12 pupils and one accompanying teacher each.
+The German Pupil Courses are a great opportunity for young people to experience Germany, its culture, language and lifestyle first hand.
+We offer three courses for 12 pupils each in three different German towns.

 Who can take part?